CollarNetworks/docs/loan/manage-loans.md

 - **Centralized Management**: Keep all your loan information in one place for easy access and management.
 - **Real-Time Updates**: Receive up-to-date information on your loans and any changes in asset values or market conditions.
-- **Flexible Loan Options**: Utilize roll offers to adjust your loan terms as needed, providing flexibility in your financial planning.
+- **Flexible Loan Options**: Utilize roll offers to extend your loan terms as needed, providing flexibility in your financial planning.

 ![Votre manage loan](/static/images/manage-loan.png)

 !!!
-Troublshooting
+Troubleshooting

 For any questions or assistance, our support team is ready to help and answer any questions you may have.
 You can reach out to us on [discord](https://discord.gg/WBygxVrT).